LuckyHyena/DnD/tomb_of_annihilation/player_notes/activities_in_Port_Nyanzaru.md

 ![Dinosaur races](images/dinosaur-races.png)

-Characters can do more than just [carouse](#carousing) and [relax](#relaxing) at Port Nyanzaru's famous dinosaur races: they may opt to join the celebrated but dangerous ranks of Port Nyanzaru's dinosaur riders themselves.
+Characters can do more than just [carouse](#carousing) and [relax](#relaxing) at Port Nyanzaru's famous tenth-day dinosaur races: they may opt to join the celebrated but dangerous ranks of Port Nyanzaru's dinosaur riders themselves.
 Characters can race individually, or two characters can participate riding a single dinosaur.

 Racing involves a sequence of ability checks: most of the checks use the newly available [**_Riding_**](character_creation.md#riding) skill proficiency, or less commonly the _Animal Handling_ skill proficiency, and characters who aren't _proficient_ in _Riding_ won't quality for any races.
 If, on the other hand, a character would like to try racing a rampage-prone tyrannosaur or triceratops with no _Animal Handling_ proficiency: good luck.